h-akston/h-akston.github.io/_portfolio/portfolio-2.md

 * **Random agent**: Random agent takes an action at random out of the list of available actions at each step of the episode.
 Within this work, the random agent is a way to compare how much better our other agents do compared to pure luck.
 * **Basic agent**: All this agent does is to prompt the model with information containing the episode task and the list of valid actions.
 The LLM is instructed to respond with only the action; it is explicitly instructed to not generate any other text.
 * **One-step ReAct agent**: To implement this agent, the LLM is asked to consider the situation, including the results of its previous actions, and select the next move out of a list of valid moves provided by the environment.
-This approach is depicted in Figure 1 (left).
+This approach is depicted in image below (left).
 The agent does the reasoning and action selection in one step.

 * **Two-step ReAct agent**: This agent also considers its current situation, but instead of performing action selection within the next response, it is asked to think, generating what Yao et al. (2023) call reasoning traces.
-This process is also depicted in Figure 1 (right).
+This process is also depicted in image below (right).
 After generating the reasoning traces, the model is prompted to select the action based on the reasoning traces generated in the previous interaction.

 This is prompt structure for the 1-step ReAct approach vs. 2-step ReAct approach:
 <br/><img src='/images/react-agent.png'>